-To have data files included in the bundle, provide a list that describes the files as the value of the datas= argument to Analysis.
+When using the spec file, provide a list that describes the files as the value of the datas= argument to Analysis.
 The list of data files is a list of tuples.
 Each tuple has two values, both of which must be strings: